 Overall, the analysis of variance in the study showed that species differences among the fodder grasses significantly affected growth characteristics, including days to 50% crop emergence, days to flowering, herbage yield, plant height, and days to first harvest, as shown in Table 1.
 From this demonstration and participatory variety trial, it was observed that there was no statistically significant difference in crop emergence between Sudan grass and Panicum maximum, with values of 3.44 and 3.37 days, respectively.
 However, the crop emergence of Chloris gayana (Rhodes grass) was statistically significantly delayed by 4 days compared to the other grasses.
 Rhodes grass also recorded the highest number of days to flowering at 53.9 days, while the lowest mean days to flowering (35.8 and 38.3 days) were observed for Panicum maximum and Sudan grass, respectively.

 In forage research, variety development and feed production focus more on herbage yield than grain yield.
 As indicated in Table 1, fresh biomass yields of 13 to 23 tons/ha were obtained from a single harvest.
-The study found no statistically significant yield difference between Sudan grass and Panicum maximum, which yielded 7.56 and 7.43 tons/ha, respectively.
-However, the dry matter yield of Chloris gayana (Rhodes grass) was significantly lower than that of the other grasses.
+The study found no statistically significant yield difference between Sudan grass and Panicum maximum, which yielded 23.4 and 23.8 tons green matter/ha and 7.56 and 7.43 tons DM/ha, respectively.
+However, the green and dry matter yield of Chloris gayana (Rhodes grass) was significantly lower than that of the other grasses.

 Plant height, which influences herbage yield, was measured, and Sudan grass registered the maximum height compared to the other species.
 However, this difference was statistically insignificant when compared to Panicum maximum, although both were significantly taller than Rhodes grass.
 The variation in plant height among the fodder grass species can be attributed to physiological and morphological differences, which stem from genotypic differences.
 Data on the optimal harvesting date indicated that Sudan grass and Rhodes grass reached physiological maturity at 78 and 74 days, respectively, which were significantly later than Panicum maximum, which reached maturity 57 days after sowing.